Confidential. Enter your access password to continue.

 Michelle said after the call: "What's great about Jared and Vesta is that they are a family boutique with proven history.
 That's kind of the value add and flexibility."
 That is correct.
 The big bank path trades Vesta's flexibility for institutional trust and simpler client relationships.
 Both matter.
 The point is that LTC has options — and Vesta knows it.

-Nathan has passed the CSC.
-He described exactly how long it takes and what the realistic range is.
+On the April 10 call, Nathan — who has passed the CSC himself — described exactly how long dealer registration realistically takes and what the milestones look like.

 "From scratch with retrospect, I could probably clock that out in two months if I was really just only doing that.
 And that's with no previous knowledge of it."